bdastur/notes/aws/readme.md

   another registrar to route53.
 * Supports domain registration for a wide variety of generic TLDs and geographic TLDs.
+* There is a limit of 20 domain names for new customers as of March 2021.
+* If you have an existing account and your default limit is 50 now, it will remain at 50.
+Reference: Amazon Route 53 Quotas.

 #### **DNS Service:**
 * Route53 is an authoritative DNS service.